An easy-to-follow step-by-step guide with a list of UK Curly Girl Method approved products.

 It allows your curls to dry much quicker than when air drying and adds a lot more volume.

-Luckily, we UK followers of the Curly Girl Method have plenty of choice when it comes to diffusers.
+Luckily, we UK followers of the Curly Girl Method have plenty of choices when it comes to diffusers.

-This cone shaped diffuser from Amazon is a favourite amongst UK Curly Girl Method followers and is great for longer curly hair.
-This diffuser allows you to cup your hair into the cone and dry your longer curls in much shorter time.
+This diffuser allows you to cup your hair into the cone and dry your longer curls in a much shorter time.

-1. Make sure your hairdryer setting is set to cool or medium warm.
+1. Attach the diffuser to your hairdryer.
+Make sure your hairdryer setting is set to cool or medium warm.
 Never use maximum heat.

 For best results, use a cool setting.
 This will prevent your hair from drying out, prevent frizz and loss of curls and although your hair will take longer to dry, the results will be better.